 Section 3.
 Application process.
 (1) Original or renewal applications shall be submitted to the Department at any time within the calendar year provided the implementation date is equal to or greater than 180 days from the date of submission of the application.

-(2) Submitted applications shall include those schools in the district that have chosen to be schools of innovation per guidelines outlined in KRS 156.108 and any new schools the district plans to create under their application.
+(2) Submitted applications shall include those schools in the district that have chosen to be schools of innovation per guidelines outlined in KRS 156.108 and any district operated schools the district plans to create under their application.

 (3) Successful applications shall be given an initial approval for five (5) years.
 Districts which are approved and whose application is still active after five years may submit a renewal application using the application process outlined in this regulation.
 Each renewal of a district of innovation shall not exceed five (5) years.